quockhanghrc/Public/README.md

 Welcome !
-Every now and then, drop some cool discoveries!
+Every now and then, drop some cool discoveries !